awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-guardduty.md

 ## Service\-linked roles created when you enable integration<a name="integrate-enable-slr-guardduty"></a>

-The following [service\-linked role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html) is automatically created in your organization's management account when you enable trusted access\.
-This role allows GuardDuty to perform supported operations within your organization's accounts in your organization\.
+ The following service\-linked roles are automatically created in your organization's management account when you enable trusted access\.
+These roles allow GuardDuty to perform supported operations within your organization's accounts in your organization\.
+You can delete a role only if you disable trusted access between GuardDuty and Organizations, or if you remove the member account from the organization\.

-You can delete or modify this role only if you disable trusted access between GuardDuty and Organizations, or if you remove the member account from the organization\.
++ The `AWSServiceRoleForAmazonGuardDuty` service\-linked role is automatically created in accounts that have integrated GuardDuty with Organizations\.
+For more information, see [Managing GuardDuty accounts with Organizations](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_organizations.html) in the *Amazon GuardDuty User Guide*
-+ `AWSServiceRoleForAmazonGuardDuty`
++ The `AmazonGuardDutyMalwareProtectionServiceRolePolicy` service\-linked role is automatically created in accounts that have enabled GuardDuty Malware Protection\.
+For more information, see [Service\-linked role permissions for GuardDuty Malware Protection](https://docs.aws.amazon.com/guardduty/latest/ug/slr-permissions-malware-protection.html) in the *Amazon GuardDuty User Guide*

 ## Service principals used by the service\-linked roles<a name="integrate-enable-svcprin-guardduty"></a>

-The service\-linked role in the previous section can be assumed only by the service principals authorized by the trust relationships defined for the role\.
-The service\-linked roles used by GuardDuty grant access to the following service principals:
++ `guardduty.amazonaws.com`, used by the `AWSServiceRoleForAmazonGuardDuty` service\-linked role\.
-+ `guardduty.amazonaws.com`
++ `malware-protection.guardduty.amazonaws.com`, used by the `AmazonGuardDutyMalwareProtectionServiceRolePolicy` service\-linked role\.

 ## Enabling trusted access with GuardDuty<a name="integrate-enable-ta-guardduty"></a>